OmarAly03/RVV64_Library/README.md

 # RISC-V Vector (RVV) Library – Matrix Multiplication & ReLU

-This repository contains RISC-V Vector implementations of common computational kernels with functional verification using ONNX models.
+This branch contains RISC-V Vector implementations of common computational kernels with functional verification using ONNX models.
 The goal is to validate different RVV implementations by comparing them against ONNX golden reference outputs.

 ## Kernels